 The UNC School of Government has recommended that local policies be updated to include language specific to the handling of American Rescue Plan Act of 2021 (ARPA) funds.
 The ARPA update in this draft policy amendment is in regard to the handling of interest earnings on these funds and can be found on page ten, Section 5.2.1 d.
-This policy amendment was presented to the ARPA Committee on January 11, 2022 and they approved the addition of Section 5.2.1 d.
-In addition, verbal instructions were provided to staff to present the Budget Ordinance Amendment for ARPA annual interest earnings during an Agenda Session meeting to give the Board an opportunity to decide about the use of funds.
-The policy changes were also presented during the January 13, 2022 meeting where consensus for approval was provided.
+This policy amendment is also being presented to the ARPA Committee prior to the Agenda Session meeting.